Project 10: TCP Handshake with scapy (15 pts.)

 t.display()

 The properties of your TCP object should look like the example shown below on this page.
-Notice that the seq and ack numbers are both 0.
+Notice that the seq and ack numbers are both 0, as outlined in the image below.

-Sending a SYN Packet on the Linux Sender Machine
+Sending a SYN Packet from the Linux Sender Machine

 sr1(i/t)